A Lesson to Learn: Netflix Inc. (NFLX)

 Analysts’ Opinion of NFLX

-Many brokerage firms have already submitted their reports for NFLX stocks, with The Benchmark Company repeating the rating for NFLX by listing it as a “Sell.”
-The predicted price for NFLX in the upcoming period, according to The Benchmark Company is $470 based on the research report published on December 15th of the previous year 2021.

-Monness Crespi & Hardt, on the other hand, stated in their research note that they expect to see NFLX reach a price target of $730, previously predicting the price at $650.
-The rating they have provided for NFLX stocks is “Buy” according to the report published on October 20th, 2021.
+Wolfe Research, on the other hand, stated in their research note that they expect to see NFLX reach a price target of $497, previously predicting the price at $694.
+The rating they have provided for NFLX stocks is “Outperform” according to the report published on January 21st, 2022.

-Deutsche Bank gave a rating of “Hold” to NFLX, setting the target price at $590 in the report published on October 20th of the previous year.
+UBS gave a rating of “Buy” to NFLX, setting the target price at $575 in the report published on January 21st of the current year.

 Insider Trading